-Our CEO and other Named Officers are eligible to receive annual bonuses under our stockholder-approved Executive Officer Annual Bonus Plan.
+Our CEO and other Named Officers are eligible to receive annual bonuses under our Executive Officer Annual Bonus Plan.
 The Committee believes that a subjective determination of bonus funding based on a retrospective evaluation of performance against specified goals yields the most appropriate bonus outcome.
 The Committee also believes that setting specific performance goals in advance helps establish important benchmarks and communicates EOG's top priorities to its Named Officers and employees.
-In addition to, or instead of, the categories of performance goals listed below, the Committee in the future may establish performance goals based on other financial measures related to returns and revenues as well as operational and strategic goals relevant to our annual operating plan.
+In addition to, or instead of, the categories of performance goals listed below, the Committee in the future may establish performance goals based on other financial measures as well as operational and strategic goals relevant to our annual operating plan.